NovemberTang/house-finances-tracker/README.md

-##House Finance Tracker
+## House Finance Tracker

 ![Scala CI](https://github.com/NovemberTang/house-finances-tracker/workflows/Scala%20CI/badge.svg)

-An application designed to keep track of who owes what, to whom.
+The beginnings of an application designed to keep track of who owes what, to whom.

 For coverage data, run: `sbt clean coverage test coverageReport`